-SKILLS: Therapists should enjoy working with people and be sensitive to a patient's physical and psychological needs.
-Respiratory care practitioners must pay attention to detail, follow instructions, and work as part of a team.
+Respiratory Therapists should be sensitive to a patient's physical and psychological needs.
+Respiratory Therapists must pay attention to detail and follow complex instructions in a fast-paced environment while working as an integral part of a team.
+In addition, operating advanced equipment requires utilizing critical thinking skills and intimate knowledge of the human body.